23 Oct 2025

 • Anxious-avoidant individuals carry both fears: they want closeness yet retreat the moment they feel engulfed or exposed.

 During conflict, anxious partners push for immediate repair, while avoidant partners shut down.
 The anxious-avoidant person does both: pursuing when ignored, withdrawing when met with emotion.
-This back-and-forth is what makes the anxious-avoidant attachment style so confusing.
+This back-and-forth8 is what makes the anxious-avoidant attachment style so confusing.
 Growth begins when both patterns are recognised: anxious tendencies need self-soothing and patience, while avoidant defences need vulnerability and presence.

 How Does Anxious-Avoidant Attachment Develop?